What’s the ideal amount to save for retirement each year?

 How Much Can I Contribute to the BP ESP?

-Beyond pre-tax and Roth contributions, you also can make after-tax, non-Roth contributions of up to $17,400.
+Beyond pre-tax and Roth contributions, you also can make after-tax, non-Roth contributions of up to $17,550 in 2020.
 These after-tax contributions will always be tax-free when distributed.
 The non-Roth, after-tax contributions can be rolled over to a Roth IRA so the earnings may also have tax-free treatment on distribution.

 Along with your personal contributions, BP matches up to 7 percent of your compensation in the ESP.